 We are all looking for balance in our lives, so why not in our microbiome?
 You can help balance your microbiome simply by consuming prebiotic fiber.
 So maybe this is the first time you’ve heard the term prebiotic, and maybe you are wondering if prebiotics and probiotics are the same?
 Nope!
 Or maybe related?
 Yep!

 It’s not totally surprising that these classic healthy foods hold such a powerful nutrient, right?
 So, here is how the pros and the pres are connected: our microbiome loves a dose of probiotics to increase the healthy gut flora, and becomes even happier when we consume prebiotic fiber to feed the gut flora, allowing it to flourish and improve overall gut health.

-Alright, a little bit of bad news for the U.S.: the volume and variety of healthy microflora in our digestive systems continues to drop.
-It’s caused by many factors including the evolution of the food we consume (too much processed, nutrient-poor food, not enough veggies), a trend towards sterilization of our bodies and our homes (knocking out too much healthy bacteria), and the use of antibiotics (which are equal opportunity killers of good and bad bacteria).
+The volume and variety of healthy microflora in our digestive systems continues to drop in the U.S. It’s caused by many factors including the evolution of the food we consume (too much processed, nutrient-poor food, not enough veggies), a trend towards sterilization of our bodies and our homes (knocking out too much healthy bacteria), and the use of antibiotics (which are equal opportunity killers of good and bad bacteria).

 But, take a deep breath because there is good news: we can have a significant and speedy impact by adding prebiotic fiber to our daily routine.
 Making this one change in your diet can have a huge effect… it can benefit your microbiome to help with everything from immunity, to weight, to mood.

 So grab a bottle of Canvas and start feeling the difference a happy, balanced gut can make.